LlmKira/Openaibot/README.EN.md

 The Api backend is my packaged adaptation of MoeGoe https://github.com/sudoskys/MoeGoe

-Install the dependencies and run the `main.py` file to use it by default.
+Install the dependencies and run `server.py` to use it by default.

 Please consult the MoeGoe project's Readme under Models and note the corresponding protocols for the models.